 Bubble Index

-Housing Lab’s most recent estimates suggest that Norwegian real house prices were overvalued by a bit more than 9 percent in 2023Q4.
-Real house prices continued to fall throughout 2023, but fundamental house prices fell more rapidly than actual real house prices, leading to a larger gap between actual and fundamental prices.
-The main contributing factor has been the increase in real interest rates due to lower core inflation.
-Higher real interest rates imply lower fundamental house prices and therefore an increase in the gap between actual and fundamental prices.
-This is the reason why we observe an overvaluation of about 9 percent in the most recent update.
-We believe that this trend will continue until Norges Bank starts lowering the policy rate.
-We therefore still expect the drop in real house prices to continue into the first half of 2024.
-Low building activity will eventually push in the other direction, so that real house prices will start increasing again as housing supply is reduced.
+An update of Housing Lab’s Bubble Index shows that Norwegian real house prices were overvalued by 18 percent in 2024Q2 – down from a bit more than 19 percent in Q1.
+Over the past couple of quarters, real actual house prices have started to slowly increase, whereas real fundamental house prices are still down – although at a slower pace.
+This has contributed to create a sustained and large deviation between actual and fundamental price.
+The main contributing factor has been the increase in real interest rates due to a combination of higher nominal rates and lower core inflation – both pushing the real rate in the same direction.
+Higher real interest rates imply lower fundamental house prices.
+The underlying econometric model suggests that an increase in the real interest rate of one percentage point is associated with a fall in fundamental prices of nearly 14 percent.
+Lower fundamental prices imply an increase in the gap between actual and fundamental prices.
+Like in the previous updates, we still believe that this trend will continue until inflation stabilizes around the inflation target and/or when Norges Bank starts lowering the policy rate.
+We therefore expect the real house prices to remain elevated relative to fundamental prices a bit more.
+Low building activity, high wage growth and lower interest rates will eventually push in the other direction, so that fundamental prices will start increasing again towards the end of 2024, or early 2025.

 Figure 1